williamw520/zigjr/README.md

 `parseRpcRequest()` can parse a single message or a batch of messages.
 Use `result.batch()` to get the list of requests in the batch.

 ### Compose JSON-RPC Messages
-The `composer` API helps you build valid JSON-RPC messages.
+The `composer` API helps to build valid JSON-RPC messages.
 ```zig
 const zigjr = @import("zigjr");
 {